RetroDECK/ES-DE/README.md

 * Windows 10
 * Windows 8.1

-**Note:** If using a Mac with an ARM CPU (e.g. M1) you need to install the x86 version of RetroArch and any other emulators, or you won't be able to launch any games.
+**Note:** If using a Mac with an ARM/M1 CPU you need to install the x86 version of RetroArch and any other emulators, or you won't be able to launch any games.
 This will be fixed whenever a native macOS ARM build of ES-DE is released.

 ### Download